Sachin10-05/Github_finder/README.md

 # Github-Finder-Application
 Application for finding github users and display their info like - repositories, followers, Github profile, links and soon, when github user name is selected. <br />
-To see the output [CLICK HERE](http://htmlpreview.github.io/?https://github.com/Sachin10-05/Github-Finder-Application/blob/main/index.html)  <br/>
+To see the output: [CLICK HERE](http://htmlpreview.github.io/?https://github.com/Sachin10-05/Github-Finder-Application/blob/main/index.html)  <br/>
-Preview of the project:

 ## Objective